geckour/Glyph/README.md

 Glyph
 =====
-note: Ingress is copylight 2014 Niantic Labs. this App is not affiliated with Niantic Labs nor Google.
+note: Ingress is copylight 2014 Niantic Labs.
+This App is not affiliated with Niantic Labs nor Google.